solana-turbin3/Q2_25_Builder_mishalturkane/snap-ledger/README.md

 ```

-- ``` bash customer.rs ``` Defines the Customer struct which stores customer-related information such as wallet, balance, or past purchases.
+- ``` customer.rs ``` Defines the Customer struct which stores customer-related information such as wallet, balance, or past purchases.

 ``` bash